passkeydeveloper/passkeys.dev/content/docs/advanced/related-origins/index.md

 In this example, passkeys have previously been rolled out to the following users:

-- `shopping.com` users, with an RP ID of `shopping.com`
+- `https://shopping.com` users, with an RP ID of `shopping.com`
-- `shopping.co.uk` users, with an RP ID or `shopping.co.uk`
+- `https://shopping.co.uk` users, with an RP ID or `shopping.co.uk`

-A user with a passkey for `shopping.com` navigates to `shopping.com`, clicks into the username field, selects their passkey, performs user verification, and is then signed in!
+A user with a passkey for `shopping.com` navigates to `https://shopping.com`, clicks into the username field, selects their passkey, performs user verification, and is then signed in!

-A user with a passkey for `shopping.co.uk` has traveled to the US and navigates to `shopping.co.uk`.
-Based on location data, the user is redirected to `shopping.com`.
+A user with a passkey for `shopping.co.uk` has traveled to the US and navigates to `https://shopping.co.uk`.
+Based on location data, the user is redirected to `https://shopping.com`.
 They click into the username field and do not see any passkey available.
 They then type their username and click continue.
 A backend lookup occurs, and WebAuthn is now invoked with an RP ID of `shopping.co.uk` and the user selects their passkey, performs user verification, and is signed in!

 ## Additional Information